TheReywob/spotify-song-dump/README.md

-# spotify-song-dump
+# Spotify Song Dump
-Export all your songs and which playlist they belong to into a CSV file
+Export all your songs and playlists into a CSV file

+### Prerquisites
+Windows

+`code here`

+macOS & Linux

+`code here`